 Background: Belichick was a center/tight end at Wesleyan 1971-74.

 Personal: Born April 16, 1952, Nashville.

-New England Patriots running back LeGarrette Blount runs for a 30-yard gain against the Indianapolis Colts in the Divisional Round.
+New England Patriots running back LeGarrette Blount runs in for a 2-yard touchdown.

 Published: Jan.
 18, 2015 at 09:25 p.m.